Детоксикатор микотоксина

 Modified forms of zearalenone

-The toxicity of α-ZEL goes beyond its estrogenic action.
-This metabolite is capable of modifying DNA by altering methylation patterns and histone acetylation in cells (Pierzgalski et al., 2021).
-This epigenetic impact can alter the gene expression of crucial pathways, suggesting that α-ZEL may contribute to the development of metabolic diseases in pigs.
+The toxicity of α-ZEL extends beyond its oestrogenic activity.
+This metabolite can modify DNA by altering methylation patterns and histone acetylation in cells (Pierzgalski et al., 2021).
+Such epigenetic effects may alter the expression of key genes, suggesting that α-ZEL could contribute to the development of metabolic disorders in pigs.

 Modified forms of deoxynivalenol

-Regarding deoxynivalenol (DON), there are also modified forms with a high prevalence.
-DON-3-β-D-glucoside (DON-3G), a plant-derived conjugate, is efficiently hydrolyzed in the gastrointestinal tract of pigs, releasing DON and thus contributing to the total exposure (Pierzgalski et al., 2021; Tkaczyk and Jedziniak, 2021).
-Similarly, the acetylated DON derivatives (3-AcDON and 15-AcDON) are fungal metabolites that are hydrolyzed to release DON in the intestine and are considered the most toxic metabolites of the parental DON (Pierzgalski et al., 2021; Tkaczyk and Jedziniak, 2021).
-On the other hand, de-epoxy-deoxynivalenol (DOM-1), a microbial metabolite, has shown remarkably reduced toxicity in piglets: unlike DON, orally administered DOM-1 did not induce vomiting or pathological changes in the liver or intestines (Pierzgalski et al., 2021).
+With respect to deoxynivalenol (DON), several highly prevalent modified forms have also been identified.
+Deoxynivalenol-3-β-D-glucoside (DON-3G), a plant-derived conjugate, is efficiently hydrolysed in the gastrointestinal tract of pigs, releasing DON and thereby contributing to overall exposure (Pierzgalski et al., 2021; Tkaczyk and Jedziniak, 2021).
+Similarly, the acetylated derivatives of DON (3-AcDON and 15-AcDON) are fungal metabolites that are hydrolysed in the intestine to release DON and are considered among the most toxic metabolites of the parent compound (Pierzgalski et al., 2021; Tkaczyk and Jedziniak, 2021).
+In contrast, de-epoxy-DON (DOM-1), a microbial metabolite, exhibits markedly reduced toxicity in piglets, as it does not induce vomiting or cause pathological changes in the liver or intestines following oral administration (Pierzgalski et al., 2021).

 Biomonitoring of modified mycotoxins in pigs

-It is important to note that glucuronides and other conjugates, such as α-ZEL-14-GlcA, often require enzymatic digestion (with β-glucuronidase) of biological samples for quantification, as analytical standards are not available for the direct quantification of many conjugates (Tkaczyk and Jedziniak, 2021; Lorenz et al., 2018).
+It is important to note that glucuronides and other conjugates, such as α-ZEL-14-GlcA, often require enzymatic hydrolysis (e.g., with β-glucuronidase) of biological samples for quantification, as analytical standards for the direct measurement of many conjugates are not available (Tkaczyk and Jedziniak, 2021; Lorenz et al., 2019).

 Conclusion